-In her fifth work by, after the group piece BLAB, full of strange, creepy and fun and sexual togetherness, Sonja Jokiniemi goes back to a self performed solo.
-As always, a strong point is made in the interaction with objects on stage, inspired by her Eastern Finland roots: lichen, wood, clay, knife.
+After the group piece BLAB, full of strange, creepy, fun, and sexual togetherness in her fifth work, Sonja Jokiniemi goes back to a self-performed solo.
+A vital point is always made in the interaction with objects on stage, inspired by her Eastern Finland roots: lichen, wood, clay, knife.
 Two big black and white drawings and some laced textiles hang from the ceiling.
 The audience is sitting around the performer.

-In the previous works, Jokiniemi, developing a strong personal discourse around alternative languages and new materialism, was finding in those stage objects real play partners, encouraging the audience to consider their presence with the same intensity as human performers.
-In Howl, the constructive dialogue is for the first time failing: inability, frustration and fear seem to take the lead, allowing the performance artist to let progressively but fully go the civilized part of this human to object relationship, destroying the ideas of normality, civilization, canalized sexuality and constructed intelligence, leading the audience to a new pallet of sensitive, psychoanalytic and carnal questions about the ecosystem.
-Deeply moving, sexual, violent and sad, Howl is surely her most intimate work to date.
+In the previous works, Jokiniemi, developing a robust personal discourse around alternative languages and new materialism, found in those stage objects real play partners, encouraging them to consider their presence with the same intensity as human performers.
+In Howl, the constructive dialogue is for the first time failing: inability, frustration and fear seem to take the lead, allowing the performance artist to let progressively but entirely go the civilized part of this human to object relationship, destroying the ideas of normality, civilization, canalized sexuality and constructed intelligence, leading the audience to a new pallet of sensitive, psychoanalytic and carnal questions about the ecosystem.
+Deeply moving, sexual, violent and sad, Howl is undoubtedly her most personal work to date.

 "Jokiniemi's ambivalence to the objects around her is our own towards the ecosystem.
 We love and destroy nature, while still silent until it answers us in fires, melting ice and virus outbreaks.
 Jokiniemi touches on both intimate and big issues, both tenderly and violently.
 And us in the audience" - Peter Stenson

 Choreography, visual works & performer

 Performer in rehearsal

 in collaboration with

 Art Centre Buda